 Of course, you’d have to buy another acre of land to build your house on, but technically that would be enough space to build one HUGE 43,560sqft home.
 That’s big enough to allow 20-30 people to live very comfortably.
 But that’s not very realistic now is it?

 On that second acre of land, you could technically build eight 2560sqft Shipping Container Homes, each sitting on 1/8 of an acre 5445sqft (approximately a 73.79ft x 73.79ft square).

 That’s a nice chunk of land and lots of square footage in excess of the 1280sqft footprint of each home.
 Each home has a footprint of 40ft x 32ft.

-That leaves about 4165sqft of land around each home, or a strip of land 17ft deep in the front and rear of the building and a 21ft wide strip of land on either side of home.
-(42ft between homes).
+That leaves about 4165sqft of land around each home, or a strip of land 17ft deep in the front and rear of the building and a 21ft wide strip of land on either side of the home (42ft between homes).

 Even with 8 homes on the extra 1 acre of land, that leaves a whopping 33,320sqft of land to grow more food on.
 This is enough empty land to produce an ADDITIONAL 45,981lbs of organic fruits and veggies.